HTW-Berlin-KI-Werkstatt/modules/featurevectors/featurevectors.md

 ### NLP Example: Using CLIP Model to Obtain Text Embeddings

-For this example, we'll use the CLIP model of Open AI to obtain text embeddings.
+For this example, we'll use the CLIP model of Open AI [(Radford et al., 2021)](https://arxiv.org/abs/2103.00020) to obtain text embeddings.
 The embedding model consists of several parameters, which we obtain from [huggingface.com](huggingface.com) - an amazing open portal consisting of models, datasets, and benchmarks.
 Their python module ``transformers`` works like a charm and takes care of the download and caching in the background: